-The Stanford teams claimed five top-10 finishes under Dunn, and he was twice named the Pac-12 Men's cross country coach of the year.
+The Stanford cross country teams claimed five top-10 finishes under Dunn, and he was twice named the Pac-12 men's cross country coach of the year.
 He was also named a USTFCCCA coach of the year on seven occasions (two cross country, three indoor track, two outdoor track).
-In 2010's indoor and outdoor track seasons, a total of 10 student-athletes earned All-America honors.
+In the 2010 indoor and outdoor track seasons, 10 student-athletes earned All-America honors.

-Dunn coached 16 student-athletes to 59 individual All-America honors, including an NCAA champion, four NCAA runners-up and seven third place finishers.
+Dunn coached 16 student-athletes to 59 individual All-America honors, including an NCAA champion, four NCAA runners-up and seven third-place finishers.
 With Dunn as his coach, Chris Derrick earned 14 All-America honors, set the American collegiate record in the 10K (27:31.38) and finished fourth at the 2012 Olympic Trials.
-Other accomplishments achieved by Dunn-coached Stanford student-athletes include two American Junior records, five school records and six Pac-12 Champions.
+Other accomplishments achieved by Dunn-coached Stanford student-athletes include two American junior records, five school records and six Pac-12 individual champions.

-Seventeen of Dunn's cross country runners earned 28 All-ACC honors during his time with the program, and eight runners earned nine individual ACC Championships under his direction.
-Seven Cavaliers earned conference honors in 2005, when the men's team won the conference title for the first time since 1984.
+A total of 17 of Dunn's cross country runners earned 28 All-ACC honors during his time with the program, and eight runners earned nine individual ACC Championships under his direction.
+Seven Cavaliers earned conference honors in 2005 as the men's team won the conference title for the first time since 1984.
 Additionally, Dunn led 23 runners to 40 all-region honors and five to All-America status.

-As an assistant to the track and field program, Dunn coached six All-Americans and saw the distance runners record 18 NCAA qualifying times and set three school records.
+As an assistant in the track and field program, Dunn coached six All-Americans and saw the distance runners record 18 NCAA qualifying times and set three school records.

 At Arizona State, Dunn served as a graduate assistant and helped transform the cross country program, which went from having never qualified for the NCAA Championships to finishing 14th (men's) and 12th (women's) in 1999.

-Dunn began his coaching career in 1996 as the assistant cross country coach at William and Mary, sharing duties in an interim volunteer position for a team that ranked in the top 20 nationally and won a Colonial Athletic Conference title.
+Dunn began his coaching career in 1996 as the assistant cross country coach at his alma mater, William & Mary, sharing duties in an interim volunteer position for a team that ranked in the top 20 nationally and won a Colonial Athletic Conference title.

-While at William & Mary as a student-athlete, Dunn served as team captain and was part of two cross country teams who made NCAA appearances.
-He earned all-conference honors in cross country and in track, where he won the 1996 CAA conference championship in the steeple chase.
+While at William & Mary as a student-athlete, Dunn served as team captain and was part of two cross country teams that made NCAA appearances.
+He earned all-conference honors in cross country and in track where he won the 1996 CAA conference championship in the steeplechase.
 Dunn received All-East honors in the event and later qualified provisionally for the NCAA Championships and Olympic Trials.